N-ishaa/university-website/README.md

 Welcome to the University Website repository!
-It includes features such as Home, About, Courses, and Blog.
+It is responsive university website created using HTML and CSS, includes features such as Home, About, Courses, and Contact.
+It's designed for beginners to practice and learn the basics of web development.
+The website adapts to different screen sizes, making it easy to view on both desktop and mobile devices.
-This project is a simple, user-friendly University Website designed using only HTML and CSS.